fergalcob/gamedb-live/README.md

 #### Targeted Users

--Users with an interest in gaming
+* Users with an interest in gaming

 -Users who want to be part of a community and share their views & gaming interests with others